-The key idea for the proof of theorem \ref{theorem_base_change_main} is to show that an \'{e}tale map $f \colon X' \rightarrow X$ has an \'{e}tale realization, at least after shrinking $X'$ and $X$.
-In this way one reduces the problem to theorem \ref{theorem_base_change_etale_2}.
+The key idea for the proof of proposition \ref{theorem_base_change_main} is to show that an \'{e}tale map $f \colon X' \rightarrow X$ has an \'{e}tale realization, at least after shrinking $X'$ and $X$.
+In this way one reduces the problem to proposition \ref{theorem_base_change_etale_2}.
 The proof of this fact relies on a number of geometric results that we discuss below.

 \begin{proposition} ~\begin{enumerate}[label=\roman*)] \item Consider a proper morphism of frames

 where $f$ is quasi-projective.
 Then we can blow up a closed subvariety of $Y'$ outside $X'$ in $P'$ to obtain a diagram